openUC2/UC2-GIT/Readme.md

 Assemlby-guides can be found [here](./DOCUMENTS/TUTORIALS_SETUP).

 ### Telescope
 We also provide a simple setup relying on not more than 2 lenses to build a telescope.
-The documentation will be published soon.
+The documentation can be found [here](./WORKSHOP/TELESCOPE).

 ## Structure of Repository
 **HARDWARE**